msgSAP/ovp/AddTableCard.md

 ![(BAS Add Table Card)](./images/AddTableCard/BAS-Add-Table-Card-1.png)

 ### 4. Let's sort the table by travel count
+While we see the data we want in principle, we actually want to see the top 5 agencies as measured by travel count by default.
+Therefore we add some sorting behaviour to our table card.
 #### Add annotations for sorting to the cds view entity
 In ZRAPH_##_C_OVPTravelsPerAg, add the following annotation for the whole view entity:

 ```abap
 @UI.presentationVariant: [
   { qualifier: 'Table',